Communication

 Most internal communications are written by one person or one team.
 That team writes in their dominant approach.
 Here's what each approach produces:

-Gold Mine internal comms are detailed, thorough, and data-heavy.
+Natural Gold Mines internal comms are detailed, thorough, and data-heavy.
 They include every relevant metric, timeline, and specification.
-Gold Mine readers love them.
+Natural Gold Mine readers love them.
 Everyone else drowns in detail and gives up before finding the part that matters to them.

-Blue Ocean internal comms are warm, empathetic, and people-focused.
+Natural Blue Oceans internal comms are warm, empathetic, and people-focused.
 They celebrate wins, acknowledge challenges, and express appreciation.
-Blue Ocean readers feel seen.
+Natural Blue Ocean readers feel seen.
 Everyone else scrolls for the actual information and can't find it.

-Green Planet internal comms are visionary, strategic, and conceptual.
+Natural Green Planets internal comms are visionary, strategic, and conceptual.
 They explain the big picture, connect dots between initiatives, and paint a compelling future.
-Green Planet readers are inspired.
+Natural Green Planet readers are inspired.
 Everyone else wants to know what they're supposed to do on Monday.

-Orange Sky internal comms are short, direct, and action-oriented.
+Natural Orange Skies internal comms are short, direct, and action-oriented.
 They tell people what's happening and what to do about it.
-Orange Sky readers appreciate the efficiency.
+Natural Orange Sky readers appreciate the efficiency.
 Everyone else feels like the context was stripped out and they're being told, not informed.

 The Noise Effect